kkentzo/kkentzo.github.io/_drafts/golang_loop_variable_gotcha.md

 resulting bug in production code the than to write a small article about it?

-So, let's raise hands, who among us **has not** written code that looks like this:
+So, let's raise hands: who among us **has not** written code that looks somewhat like this trivial example:

 ```go
 package main